theogf/AugmentedGaussianProcesses.jl/docs/src/userguide.md

     MOVGP(X_train, ys_train, kernel, likelihood/s, inference, n_latent, n_inducing_points; kwargs...)
 ```

 - [`VStP`](@ref) is a variational Student-T model where the prior is a multivariate Student-T distribution with scale `K`, mean `μ₀` and degrees of freedom `ν`.
-The inference is done automatically by augmenting the prior as a scale mixture of inverse gamma
+The inference is done automatically by augmenting the prior as a scale mixture of inverse gamma.
 ```julia
     VStP(X_train, y_train, kernel, likelihood, inference, ν; kwargs...)
 ```